 Secondary immune deficiencies usually resolve once the underlying illness is treated or the outside factor is eliminated.
 For instance, immune deficiencies caused by chemotherapy or radiation therapy generally resolve once the treatment is completed.

-Allergic, allergic reaction, allergic response, antibody, antifungal, antiviral, antiviral activity, autoimmune, autoimmunity, hypersensitive, hypersensitivity, immune, immune defense system, immune deficiency, immune disease, immune disorder, immune enhancement, immune function, immune reaction, immune response, immune stimulant, immune stimulation, immune suppression, immune system, immunoglobulin, immunomodulation, immunomodulator, immunostimulant, immunostimulation, inherited immune disorder, immunoglobulin, immunoglobulin deficiency, immunosuppression, infection, leukopenia, low white blood cell count, mononucleosis, primary immune deficiency, secondary immune deficiency, vaccine adjunct, viral infection, weakened immune system.
+Allergic, allergic reaction, allergic response, antibody, antifungal, antiviral, antiviral activity, autoimmune, autoimmunity, hypersensitive, hypersensitivity, immune, immune defense system, immune deficiency, immune disease, immune disorder, immune enhancement, immune function, immune reaction, immune response, immune stimulant, immune stimulation, immune suppression, immune system, immunoglobulin, immunoglobulin deficiency, immunomodulation, immunomodulator, immunostimulant, immunostimulation, immunosuppression, infection, inherited immune disorder, leukopenia, low white blood cell count, mononucleosis, primary immune deficiency, secondary immune deficiency, vaccine adjunct, viral infection, weakened immune system.